Uday98-rpbu/Smart-Door-Lock-System-with-Intruder-Alert-using-LPC1768-Microcontroller/README.md

-# Smart Door Lock System with Intruder Alert using LPC1768 microcontroller
+# Smart Door Lock System with Intruder Alert using the LPC1768 microcontroller

 This is my first embedded systems project using the **LPC1768** microcontroller.
 It implements a secure, password-protected door lock system with an intruder alert feature.